blackstork-io/fabric/docs/tutorial.md

 }
 ```

-Add this block to `hello.fabric` file.
+Add this block to the root level of `hello.fabric` file, outside `document` block.

 ### Usage